krishna-saini/My_DSA_Notes/6linkedlist/README.md

 insertion and deletion is expensive indexed in order

+insertion - O(n)
+removal - O(n)
+Searching - O(n)
+Access - O(1) -> Array wins

 ### LL

 have to traverse from start to access any node.
 Random acces is not allowed. insertion & deletion are not expensive.
 Power of LL. not indexed in order

+insertion - O(1)
+removal - O(n) / O(1)
+Searching - O(n)
+Access - O(n) as we have to loop

+So LL excel at insertion and deletion compare to array. so if you dont need random access, you just want some data represented in a list with an order, LL is the best choice

+Example -> Browser forward backward button
+LL are required to build stack and queue

+### Doubly LL
+it has two pointers on each node - next and prev